valohai/docs/source/core-concepts/parameters.rst

 Selecting values
 ~~~~~~~~~~~~~~~~

-When you create a new Valohai execution using the UI, look for the parameter values subsection at the bottom.
+When you are creating a new Valohai execution using the web user interface, look for the ``Parameters`` subsection at the bottom.

 .. thumbnail:: /_images/exec_params.png
    :alt: Execution parameters.

-Default values of parameters are defined by the ``valohai.yaml``, but they can be tweaked in the UI.
-All changes
+Default values of the parameters are defined by the ``valohai.yaml``, but they can be tweaked in
+the web user interface, command-line client or the API.
-are version controlled as part of a Valohai execution.
+All changes are version controlled as part of a Valohai execution.

 Hyperparameter search
 ~~~~~~~~~~~~~~~~~~~~~